Anniversaries of Life and Special Needs Loss, Pt. 1

 Guest blogger Kimberly Drew and her family recently celebrated daughter Abbey’s birthday.
-In her two part series, which begins today, Kimberly describes the arrival of their daughter.
-She candidly describes the diagnoses of Abbey’s numerous conditions and how special needs loss and altered their lives and their parenting experience.
+In her two-part series, which begins today, Kimberly describes the arrival of their daughter.
+She candidly describes the diagnoses of Abbey’s numerous conditions and how special needs loss altered their lives and their parenting experience.

 Anniversaries of Life and Loss:

 It’s Okay to Feel a Little Sad

 Twelve years ago, I was twenty-two years old and about to have my first baby.
 My husband and I were surprised to find out we were pregnant after only being married for a year.
 I was in my fifth year of college at Taylor University in Upland, Indiana and had just begun student teaching.
 Over the next nine months we did all the things that a first-time parent does.
 While our budget shrank, my waistline and anticipation grew exponentially.
 We took labor classes, toured the hospital, had three baby showers, and then we waited.
 We waited, and waited, and waited.

 When the day finally came, to say we were excited is an understatement.

 We were naively ready to be parents to a perfect baby girl.
 Then it happened.
 Or I guess I should say, then it didn’t happen.
 Labor would not progress.
 After eighteen hours of induced labor and three and a half hours of pushing, my doctor appeared and in an urgent frenzy, started yelling at everyone.
 Papers flew, nurses ran into each other, and a neonatal team descended on us like seagulls on an unattended picnic at the beach.

 I remember throwing my head back and submitting my soul to God.